propriocept/tree_with_nfiles/README.md

 # Tree with filecount

-Return a list of all subdirectories with the number of files.
+Return a list of all sub-directories with the number of files in each sub-directory.

+This is easy in GNU tree, I created this as a solution for Windows.

 Todo

-* accept arguments
 * Pretty tree stick
 * limit to certain files
+* useful errors